sdsykes/biggest-side/README.md

 As it iterates through each column, it will look ahead as far as it can to find the biggest square that starts in the current column.

 If a column is encountered that is lower than the current best size, then we immediately skip to the next column after the low column.
+This is an important optimisation.

-And if the search ends because the size cannot be increased any more because of an earlier limiting column, then the search will restart immediately after this limiting column.
+And if the search from the current column ends because the size cannot be increased any more because of a smaller column somewhere in the ones already checked, then the search will restart immediately after this limiting column.
+This is the purpose of the _smallest_ variable, to store the size that cannot, from the current column, be exceeded.

-The solution runs in around 50mS on my machine, but most of this is Ruby startup time - the algorithm itself takes a few milliseconds to run.
+The solution is fast and completes after executing only 10173 inner loops (considering there are 10000 columns).

 ### Tests